 Determine the Specific Purpose of Your PMO

 The next step is to clearly define the purpose and objectives of your PMO.
-For example, if the goal is to enhance project delivery, the PMO can streamline internal processes and establish best practices for all project managers to follow.
+For example, if the goal is to enhance project delivery, the Project Management Office can streamline internal processes and establish best practices for all project managers to follow.

 Alternatively, if the goal is better risk management, the PMO can establish guidelines for identifying, categorizing, and mitigating risks.
 Therefore, setting goals helps PMOs to consolidate their efforts and ensure success.